StoreyLab/reading/README.md

 ## Background on Genomics and Biology

 As above, I recommend reading the following books in the order they are listed.
-Keep in mind that genomics books easily become out of date, so please follow up any topics of interest in the most current literature.
+Keep in mind that genomics books easily become outdated due to how rapidly the field evolves, so please follow up any topics of interest in the most current literature.

 [*Essential Cell Biology*, Alberts et al.](http://www.amazon.com/Essential-Cell-Biology-Bruce-Alberts/dp/0815344546/)